soccin/piano/README.md

 ## Credits and Support

-- PIANO was developed by Nicholas Socci (soccin@mskcc.org) and the Bioinformatics Core at MSKCC.
 - The Forte pipeline was developed by Anne Marie Noronha in the Center for Molecular Oncology at MSKCC (see forte/README.md for full credits).
+- Piano was developed by Nicholas Socci (soccin@mskcc.org) and the Bioinformatics Core at MSKCC.
 - For questions or support, please contact the authors or open an issue on GitHub.

 ---